 I suppose it was all very efficient.
 Susan was laid to rest in Pancoran cemetery at 1.30pm and now a number of folk linger in Jakartass Towers, talking in small groups.

 There are young children, including Susan's five year old daughter, running around squealing happily.
 They don't understand what the day has been about.

-.................................
+I do, but don't understand why our 'daughter' has gone before us. .................................
 Forlorn hope I know, but if the taxi driver who left the family here but drove off with their belongings including the children's changes of clothes, 'finds' them - they were on the back seat - please return them.
 Our address is on Susan's I.D. card which was in her handbag.